StanFaas/proptypes/README.md

 This makes sure your linter will show warnings when props are not set as PropTypes and when PropTypes are not used.
 If you want, you can also change the 1 to 2.
 It will then give you an error instead of an warning.

-### Prepare ESLint report

-After installing and setting up the things I've stated above, you should run the following commands from your project's root directory in your terminal.

-`yarn eslint-report`

-or

-`npm run eslint-report`

-This will create the JSON formatted file that we've setup earlier.
-Proptypes needs this to be able to parse.

 ## <a name="usage"></a>Usage

 This CLI is not complicated at all.
 It only has add and remove functionality.